Logic discography

-American rapper Logic has released eight studio albums, one soundtrack album, eight mixtapes, 48 singles (including 28 singles as a featured artist), three promotional singles and 40 music videos.
+American rapper Logic has released ten studio albums, three EPs, two collaborative album, one compilation album, one soundtrack album, ten mixtapes, five beat tapes, 66 singles (including 23 singles as a featured artist), three promotional singles and 42 music videos.
 In December 2010, Logic released his debut mixtape, Young, Broke & Infamous.

 Logic released his second mixtape, Young Sinatra, in September 2011, which included the song, "All I Do".
 He later released the mixtapes, Young Sinatra: Undeniable, in April 2012 and Young Sinatra: Welcome to Forever, in May 2013.

 Logic went on to release his debut studio album, Under Pressure, on October 21, 2014, to generally favorable reviews from music critics.
 The album debuted at number four on the US Billboard 200 chart.
 The album spawned two singles: The title track and "Buried Alive".

 His second studio album, The Incredible True Story, was released in November 2015 and debuted at number three on the US Billboard 200 chart and at number one on the Top R&B/Hip-Hop Albums chart.
 The album included the singles: "Young Jesus", "Like Woah" and "Fade Away".
 He was later featured on the song, "Sucker for Pain" for the Suicide Squad soundtrack, peaking at number 15 on the Billboard Hot 100 chart.
 He later released the mixtape, Bobby Tarantino, in July 2016 and included the singles: "Flexicution" and "Wrist".

 Logic's third studio album, Everybody, was released in May 2017 and debuted at number one in the US, becoming his first album to reach the top of the Billboard 200 with 247,000 album-equivalent units, of which 196,000 were pure album sales.
 The album spawned three singles: The title track, "Black Spiderman", and "1-800-273-8255", with the latter single peaking in the top ten in various countries and later became certified platinum 8x by the Recording Industry Association of America (RIAA).
 Following the release of the album, Logic released the mixtape, Bobby Tarantino II, in March 2018.
 It debuted at number one in the US, becoming his second consecutive number-one album in the US and included the singles: "44 More", "Overnight" and "Everyday".

 His fourth studio album, YSIV, was released in September 2018 and debuted at number two on the US Billboard 200 chart.
 He released Supermarket, the soundtrack to his novel of the same name in March 2019.